 • Shake on it.

-Put students into teams of three or four, write a load of collocations on scraps of paper (there’s a great list of verb-noun ones on English Leap), give them 90 seconds to draw as many as they can for their team to guess.
+Put students into teams of three or four, write a load of collocations on scraps of paper, and give them 90 seconds to draw as many as they can for their team to guess.
 The team with the most correct guesses wins.

 Articulate is a staple Christmas board game in the Warre household.
 Use the same papers with collocations on them as in the game before, but this time students must describe the action without using the word.
 This is a great way to practise relative clauses: ‘It’s an action (that) you do after eating dinner.’ (do the washing-up)